spacecloud-io/space-docs/content/auth/authorization/file-storage.md

 }
 {{< /highlight >}}

 In the above case, Space Cloud will make a POST request to your remote server on the above `url`.
-If the remote server returns a status of `200`, the request will be considered authenticated.
+If the remote server returns a status of `2XX`, the request will be considered authenticated.
 Otherwise, Space Cloud will consider the request as unauthorized.
 The webhook body will consist of the same variables that were available under the `args` key in security rules.

+<b>End to end user authentication</b>

+As the name suggests, we authenticate the end user in this form of authentication.
+This is essential if you need to verify or restrict requests from authorized users only.

+Space Cloud transparently forwards the token provided by the user in the `Authorization` header.
+This token is signed with the `secret` key provided in the project's configuration.

+<b>Service to service authentication</b>

+In some cases, you would want to verify the sender of the request received by your service.
+This is required when your service is running in an open or untrusted network.

+Space cloud adds a `X-SC-Token` header which contains a token containing the identity of the caller space cloud instance.
+This token can be used to check if the incoming request is coming from an authentic source.
+This token is signed with the `secret` key provided in the project's configuration.

 ## Next steps
 Great!
 You have learned how to secure file access.
 You may now checkout the [security rules for remote services](/auth/authorization/services).